 That being said, remote work isn’t going anywhere.
 Stuff you had at your disposal for a ‘temporary’ situation isn’t temporary anymore.
 It’s time to think about upgrading your video conferencing setups and putting your best foot forward.

-That’s why today, we’re breaking down the best of the best for video conferencing.
-We’re talking webcams, microphones, lighting rigs, even down to the specific apps you would need so let’s jump right in.
+That’s why today, we’re breaking down the best video conferencing setup.
+We’re talking webcams, microphones, lighting rigs, and even the specific apps you would need so let’s jump right in.

 Table of Contents